m4xw/snes9x_libNX/libretro/hakchi/readme.md

 Core by libretro

-Built and assembled by HakchiCloud buildbot - [Website](https://hakchiresources.com)
+Built and assembled by HakchiCloud - [Website](https://hakchiresources.com)

 Hakchi module system by madmonkey